claudyus/LXC-Web-Panel/README.rst

   sudo apt-get update
   sudo apt-get install lwp

-Beware: The repository system was reorganize after the 0.6 release.
-See `this blog post <http://claudyus.github.io/LXC-Web-Panel/posts/02-reorganize-deb-repo.html>`_ for more information

 Note: you can also include the debian-testing repo inside your source.list file to receive release candidate build.

 Configuration